 These are common responses — and they were certainly the responses of this author when I first read about relativity.
 The answer to the first is simply that it is not up to us to decide in advance what is and what is not so (in spite of what Plato might have said).
 That is the job for observation and experiment (as Plato's student Aristotle, and even more emphatically Galileo, might have told Plato).
 To the second objection, we might say that it is not up to us to tell the universe what to do.
 The universe just is.
 It is up to us to make sense of it.
 For scientists, this means finding theories and laws whose predictions are in agreement with what we observe in the universe.
 Relativity is a theory that has been very thoroughly and precisely tested, and whose predictions are in spectacularly good agreement with the behaviour of the universe.

-The principle of Special Relativity - and its weird consequence that the speed of light is the same for different observers - is not illogical.
+The principle of Special Relativity, including its weird consequence that the speed of light is the same for different observers, is not illogical.
 It is not false.
-It may be upsetting.
-Deep down, I think that most people who object to the principle of Special Relativity are saying "It may be true, but it wouldn't be true if I had designed the universe" or "I don't like it the principle of relativity".
+It may be surprising or upsetting.
+Deep down, I think that most people who object to the principle of Special Relativity are saying "It may be true, but it wouldn't be true if I had designed the universe" or "I don't like the principle of relativity".
 To this objection, the universe is unlikely to register offence.

-Notice that these objections are not objections to any theory, but to the results of experiments.
+Notice that the objections mentioned in the previous paragraphs are in fact not objections to a theory, but objections to the results of experiments.
 The invariance of the speed of light for different observers is an experimental observation.
 That clocks run at different rates in different frames is an experimental observation.
 If you think that these are weird, then it's the universe that you are calling weird, not our theories about it.
 You can't wait for some new theory that isn't weird: any theory that did not make the same predictions as relativity (in the cases that we have measured so far) would be immediately recognised as false, because it wouldn't agree with experiments.